- Height At Maturity Under 3 Feet

 - Ships Year Round

 - Exposure Sun & Shade

 - Bloom Season Summer

 $3.69 - $99.99

 Pennsylvania Sedge is a Beautiful Blooming Perennial

-The Pennsylvanica Sedge is overall quite an easy plant to grow in your garden.
-It is a nice perennial that blooms in the late spring.
-The Pennsylvanica Sedge produces soft and delicate evergreen leaves and it also produces narrow medium green leaves.
-Its staminate scales are often tinged with reddish-purple and white margins.
-The flowers often are followed by tiny fruits.
-The Pennsylvanica Sedge makes for excellent groundcover and under planting for shade perennials.
-This is a great low-maintenance option if you are wanting to add that something extra without all the extra maintenance.
+Pennsylvania Sedge is overall quite a natural plant to grow in your garden.
+It is a beautiful perennial that blooms in the late spring.
+The Pennsylvania Sedge produces soft and delicate evergreen leaves, and it also produces narrow, medium green leaves, staminate scales tinged with reddish-purple and white margin.
+The flowers usually are followed by tiny fruits; The Pennsylvania Sedge makes for excellent groundcover and underplanting for shade perennials.
+This is a great low-maintenance option if you want to add something extra without additional maintenance.